FC Buffalo: Subsequent seasons

 Butcher was the fastest coach to 10 wins in club history, and led the team to Germany for the 2019 preseason.
 The club played three matches including one against FC St. Pauli II, and also welcomed the Liga MX reserva side Monarcas Morelia and FC St. Pauli's first team for international friendlies.

 The club elevated Butcher into an administrative position in 2021, hiring Ryan "Ozzy" Osborne as first team men's coach.
 Osborne won the Great Lakes Conference with Cleveland SC.

 On May 9, 2022, the team announced that they would play their home games for the 2022 season at Dobson Field on the campus of D'Youville University while All-High Stadium is renovated.
 After the renovations at All High were completed, Buffalo Public Schools initially declined to have the team play its matches there for the 2023 season, which forced an emergency field location at Williamsville South High School for the team's challenging first season in USL League Two.
 Then in April 2024, the club were welcomed back to All High ahead of the upcoming season.

+As previously mentioned, on February 9th, 2023, it was announced that FC Buffalo would be joining the USL League Two for the upcoming 2023 season.
+The first season was played in the Valley Division, where they only won a single match out of the 11 they had played.

+On February 6th, 2025, it was announced that recently created Buffalo Pro Soccer had acquired the Blitzers' youth academy, and had renamed it accordingly.
+Shortly after on February 11th, the USL League Two announced that FC Buffalo would become a founding member of the new Great Forest division, along with several other clubs from the Rust Belt area.

+On April 24th, 2025, FC Buffalo announced it would begin playing home games at Coyer Field, where they remain as of the 2026 season.